PeanutNJam/PeanutNJam/README.md

 ### Welcome, My Name is Yu Xuan! 👋

 ---
-Here to do my best to expand my knowledge in the field of computer science and, I'm always eager to improve my coding skills!
+Here to do my best to expand my knowledge in the field of computer science and, I'm always eager to improve and test my coding skills!

+Feel free to look through my collection of completed and attempted projects! 😙

+🔭 I’m currently working on
+---
+* 🌱Data Structures and Algorithms (Neetcoding and Leetcoding)
+* 🥞Fullstack Developer Skills

 📫 Connect with me:
 ---